-Access code status Read access Write access After an access code has been defined. ~ 1)
+Access code status Read access Write access After an access code has been defined.
+V 1)

-- Despite the defined access code, certain parameters can always be modified and thus are excluded from the write protection as they do not affect the measurement: write protection via access code → 122 - The user role with which the user is currently logged on is indicated by the Access status parameter.
+- The user role with which the user is currently logged on is indicated by the Access status parameter.
 Navigation path: Operation → Access status

 8.3.11 Disabling write protection via access code